ParagJn/FileIQ/README.md

 ## 📋 Usage Guide

-### Step 1: Document Upload
+### Step 1: Case ID Setup
-1. Click "Load Documents" to select a folder
+1. Click "Load Documents"
+2. Enter a unique Case ID in the modal (alphanumeric, dashes, underscores)
+3. Case ID will be displayed in the top-right header

+### Step 2: Document Upload & Processing
+1. Folder selection opens automatically after Case ID is set
 2. Review and select documents to process
 3. Click "Process Documents & Generate Vectors"
 4. Monitor progress in the terminal-style modal
+5. Documents are organized by Case ID

-### Step 2: Ask Questions
+### Step 3: Case-Scoped Q&A
 1. Enter your question in the text area
-2. Click "Get Answer" to receive AI-powered responses
+2. Click "Get Answer" to receive AI-powered responses from case documents
 3. Review source attributions and relevance scores
+4. All answers are scoped to the current Case ID

-### Step 3: Admin Operations
+### Step 4: Case-Specific Admin Operations
-- **Refresh Vectors**: Rebuild all vectors with latest processing
+- **Refresh Vectors**: Rebuild vectors for current case only
-- **Delete Vectors**: Remove all vectors (disables Q&A)
+- **Delete Vectors**: Remove vectors for current case only
-- **Restart App**: Reset to initial state
+- **Restart App**: Reset to initial state and clear Case ID

 ## 🔧 API Endpoints

 ### Document Processing
-- `POST /upload-and-generate-vectors` - Upload and process single file
+- `POST /upload-and-generate-vectors` - Upload and process single file with Case ID
-- `POST /generate-vectors` - Generate vectors for existing file
+- `POST /generate-vectors` - Generate vectors for existing file in specific case
-- `POST /refresh-all-vectors` - Rebuild all document vectors
+- `POST /refresh-all-vectors` - Rebuild all document vectors for a case
-- `POST /delete-all-vectors` - Remove all vector databases
+- `POST /delete-all-vectors` - Remove all vector databases for a case

 ### Q&A System
-- `POST /ask-question` - Submit question and get AI response
+- `POST /ask-question` - Submit question and get AI response scoped to case

 ## 🎯 Key Features Explained

+### Case ID-Based Organization
+- Each case maintains isolated document storage and vector databases
+- Case ID validation ensures proper formatting (alphanumeric, dashes, underscores)
+- Vector databases are named with case prefix: `{case_id}_{filename}_vectordb`
+- All operations (upload, search, refresh, delete) are scoped to the active case

 ### Smart Vector Management
 - Automatically detects existing vectors to avoid reprocessing
 - Shows "Already vectorized" status for existing documents
 - Provides option to refresh vectors when needed
+- Case-specific vector storage prevents cross-case contamination

 ### Progress Visualization
 - Terminal-style progress modal with real-time updates
 - Per-document status tracking (pending → processing → done/error/skipped)
 - Detailed progress messages for each processing stage
+- Case-aware messaging throughout the process

 ### Intelligent Q&A
-- Semantic search across all document vectors
+- Semantic search across case-specific document vectors only
 - Contextual responses using Claude Sonnet
 - Source attribution with relevance scores
 - Fallback to general knowledge when no context found
+- All answers scoped to current Case ID

 ### Error Handling
 - Comprehensive error handling at all levels
+- Case ID validation and requirement checks
 - User-friendly error messages and recovery options
 - Graceful degradation when services are unavailable